a-karma/Bogor_Workshop/DAY_4/Session1.md

 psmc
 ```

-In particular, note the -p option, which allows us to specify a pattern of parameters.
-This parameters allow us to divide up time into discrete bins, and the pattern we specify in -p option allows us to estimate the same parameter for multiple consecutive time bins.
+PSMC reconstruct population changes over time in accross time intervals.
+The number and length of these interval is controlled by the -p option.
+This option allows us to divide up time into discrete time intervals.

-For example - the default pattern "4+5*3+4" splits time up into 23 bins (4+15+4), where only 1 parameter is estimated for the first 4 bins, then 1 parameter is estimmated for the next 5 triples of bins, and 1 parameter for the last 4 bins.
-So the total number of paramters we are estimating is 7 (1+5+1).
-Note this also in the plots for the effective population size, when we plot them.
+For example, the default pattern "4+5*3+4" splits time into 23 intervals (4+15+4).
+The first 4 time intervals will have the same effective population size parameter, then the next 3 intervals will be allowed to have a different parameter.
+This is repeated 5 times (5*3 time intervals = 15 parameters) then the last 4 intervals will have one effective population size parameter.
+In total with have 23 time intervals for 17 parameters (i.e. possible different values of effective population size).
+We can see that the more we divide this up the more resolution we can expect.
+The data, however, may not not be sufficiently informative to assess population size changes at a very fine scale.

 Let us now run psmc for the first time - we will just use the default values for the options, while still explicitly specifying the parameter pattern.
 This pattern is quite coarse, but we will try and estimate it again with finer time bins in the next section.